 Most comprehensive planning documents provide direction for future growth through a land use map.
-Future land use, which informs parcel-based zoning, does not give guidance on the aspects of place like building form, streets, multi-modal facilities and connections, and open space, that make it comfortable for those who use it.
-To achieve the goal of truly Complete Communities, the Charlotte Future 2040 Comprehensive Plan uses Place Types, which provide direction beyond just land use at the parcel level.
+Future land use, which informs parcel-based zoning, does not give guidance on the aspects of place like building form, streets, multimodal facilities and connections, and open space, that make it comfortable for those who use it.
+To achieve the goal of truly Complete Communities, the

+Charlotte Future 2040 Comprehensive Plan uses Place Types, which provide direction beyond just land use at the parcel level.
 A Place Type thinks about a place more holistically and at a larger scale, incorporating guidance for land use, transportation, layout, and design.
-Place Types help to articulate desired physical characteristics with context-sensitive application across the city, while helping to prioritize trade-offs associated with our stated goals.
 A Place Typology defines a set of Places that are unique and authentic to the community and its needs.